CORROBORATING WITNESS—E.P. SANDERS

 Religion and politics were inseparable.
 Political power intruded directly into religious leadership, and religious institutions were forced to operate within imperial constraints.

-From the Bible and other historical sources, is it accurate to conclude that Jesus witnessed injustice at the hands of political and religious leaders?
+AFFIRMATIVE COUNSEL (THE A-TEAM) Is it accurate to conclude that Jesus witnessed injustice at the hands of political and religious leaders?

-Yes.
+WITNESS (SANDERS) Yes.
 That conclusion is historically reasonable.

 Roman governance was inherently exploitative.
-At the same time, segments of the local elite—including some religious authorities—benefited from cooperation with Rome.
+At the same time, segments of the local elite — including some religious authorities — benefited from cooperation with Rome.

 Jewish texts from this period frequently criticize injustice, corruption, and abuse of power.
 Jesus would have grown up immersed in that reality.

-In what ways was Judaism co-opted by state power during Jesus’ lifetime?
+AFFIRMATIVE COUNSEL (THE A-TEAM) In what ways was Judaism co-opted by state power during Jesus' lifetime?

-Most clearly through the Temple leadership.
+WITNESS (SANDERS) Most clearly through the Temple leadership.

 High priests were appointed and removed by political authorities.
 This meant that the most sacred office in Jewish life was subject to imperial approval.

-As a result, many Jews viewed Temple leadership as compromised—more concerned with maintaining order than covenant faithfulness.
+As a result, many Jews viewed Temple leadership as compromised — more concerned with maintaining order than covenant faithfulness.

-Yet Judaism still profoundly shaped Jesus.
+AFFIRMATIVE COUNSEL (THE A-TEAM) Yet Judaism still profoundly shaped Jesus.
 How would you describe Judaism in the first century?

-As a comprehensive way of life.
+WITNESS (SANDERS) As a comprehensive way of life.

 Judaism was not merely belief.
 It was practice, memory, law, Scripture, ritual, and hope.
 It shaped identity, ethics, community, and daily life.

 Jesus was thoroughly Jewish, formed within this symbolic and moral world.
+To understand him outside that world is to misunderstand him entirely.

 CENTRALITY OF THE TEMPLE

-What role did the Jerusalem Temple play within Judaism in the early first century?
+AFFIRMATIVE COUNSEL (THE A-TEAM) What role did the Jerusalem Temple play within Judaism in the early first century?

-The Temple was central.
+WITNESS (SANDERS) The Temple was central.

-So the Temple was not peripheral?
+AFFIRMATIVE COUNSEL (THE A-TEAM) So the Temple was not peripheral?

-The court recognizes the Temple as a civilizational center, not merely a religious building.
+SPOCK The court recognizes the Temple as a civilizational center, not merely a religious building.

 Proceed.